Russian minister dies by suicide hours after getting fired by Putin, officials say

 Starovoit was dismissed by Putin on Monday morning.
 The decree announcing his dismissal was published on the official Kremlin website, with his deputy Andrey Nikitin appointed acting minister.

-Asked by reporters for the reasons behind Starovoit’s dismissal, Kremlin spokesperson Dmitry Peskov denied this was due to a “lack of trust,” but he did not give any alternative reason.
+Asked by reporters for the reasons behind Starovoit’s dismissal, Kremlin spokesperson Dmitry Peskov denied this was due to a “lack of trust,” but gave no alternative reason.

+On Tuesday, Peskov told journalists that the Kremlin was “shocked” by the news of Staravoit’s death, describing it as “tragic and sorrowful.”

+“This cannot but shock any normal person.
+Naturally, it shocked us as well,” he said.

 The Investigative Committee of Russia said in a statement that Starovoit’s body was found inside a car in Odintsovo, a suburb of Moscow.
 He was found with a gunshot wound, the committee said.
 It said the circumstances of his death were being investigated but the “main theory is suicide.”